tstark2/tstark2/README.md

 ## :man_technologist: About Me

 I am a full stack developer from Peoria, IL, 🇺🇸.
-I'm currently working as a Developer at Bayer
+I'm currently working from home as a Developer at Bayer Crop Science

 ___
 ## :hammer_and_wrench: Languages and Tools